Gail Z. Martin: Ascendant Kingdoms Saga

 SF Signal felt that Ice Forged "Starts out with the swagger of a disaster/post-apocalyptic/fantasy hybrid but undergoes an unappealing change of course at the 2/3 mark and ends with a whimper," while a Publishers Weekly review felt it suffered from an "inflated dialogue-to-action ratio."

 Publishers Weekly said that the extensive cast of characters and detailed action in War of Shadows were "...both strengths and weaknesses."
 They further said: "Colorful descriptions of vivid battle and magic scenes, complete with terrifying fantastic creatures, and complex familial and political relationships will reward the motivated reader, but when characters speculate on the actions of their adversaries it slows an already unwieldy story."

 The Chronicles of the Necromancer

 In Fantasy Magazine's review of Dark Haven, Richard Dansky explored the novel's world-building versus character development, saying "Fans of world-building will probably find it lightweight, while fans of characters will be much more engaged."

 Fallen Kings Cycle

 A Publishers Weekly review called found book one, The Sworn, "fun and accessible, if hardly groundbreaking...There's little plotwise that will surprise fantasy veterans, but it's a solidly told story and very friendly to new readers."
 However, it found The Dread, "Ambitious in scope and meticulous in detail, this adventure has no shortage of intrigue and action.
 Unfortunately, it’s bogged down by a sizable cast, myriad plot lines, and a slow start."

-Deadly Curiosities

-“One of the most action-packed stories I've read for a while ... one of the best starts to an urban fantasy series that I've read in the last year”—The Book Bundle on Deadly Curiosities.